-DRMPs with DR capacity obligations will be paid a monthly Availability Payment to provide DR. We use charge type 1314 "Demand Response Capacity Obligation - Availability Payment" to settle the Availability Payments to DRMPs.
+DRMPs with DR capacity obligations will be paid a monthly availability payment to provide DR. The IESO uses charge type 1314 "Demand Response Capacity Obligation - Availability Payment" to settle the availability payments to DRMPs.

 1.6.26.3 Non-Performance Charges